krenfix15/bankSoftForm/README.md

 # bank-software-ui
-This is an app that simulates a Bank Software with user interface to add clients and store their data.
+This is an app that simulates a Bank Software with user interface to add clients and store their data in a text file.

 To open the app, you must download it, open the file "bankSoftForm.sln" in Visual Studio, then compile it.